|Mr L Brewer – Head of Department / Literacy Co-ordinator|

-This structure pushes our pupils to develop skills and build foundation on the knowledge that is required during KS4.
+Our structure pushes pupils to develop skills and build the necessary foundations required during GCSE Drama and the working world.

-In KS4, pupils can opt to study Drama as a GCSE subject.
-They study the WJEC Drama 2016 specification.
-This is split into 3 separate units.
+Year 10 & 11 – Pupils are given the option to study Drama as a GCSE subject.
+We study the WJEC Drama 2016 specification.
+The course is split into 3 separate units.